tsliwowicz/crayon/README.md

 * Crayon aggregates analytics in multiple ways (e.g. Max, Min, Sum, Average, Count of samples, etc.)
 * Crayon graphs are fully interactive with zooming and auto updating without any extra configuration (with image export supported)
 * Crayon can be fed with multiple metrics at once to improve performance or even already aggregated metrics if aggregate them yourself
-* Crayon performs programmable realtime monitoring with json alert definitions and mail notification using [emailjs][]
+* [disabled for now] Crayon performs programmable realtime monitoring with json alert definitions and mail notification using [emailjs][]
 * Crayon integrated with third parties for getting metrics (besides the HTTP interface), for example the queuing system [RabbitMQ][]
 * Crayon provides multiple themes for your convinience
+* Crayon queries are both multithreaded (use multiple cores) and indexed (binary search)
+* Crayon provides easy sharding with simply adding the shards to a list in the config file

 [emailjs]: https://github.com/eleith/emailjs
 [RabbitMQ]: https://github.com/postwait/node-amqp